[See also: The Most Anticipated Restaurant Openings of 2022]

 The stunning Fi’lia interior / ©Fi’lia

 With successful restaurants in the US and the Bahamas, Fi’lia brought its unique brand of Italian cookery to the United Arab Emirates in 2021.
-Despite being one of the city’s newer eateries,it is already gaining a reputation as one of the best restaurants in Dubai’s ever-evolving dining scene.
+Despite being one of the city’s newer eateries,it is already gaining a reputation as one of the best restaurants in Dubai’s ever-evolving dining scene, and has now been awarded a Michelin Big Gourmand.
 Fi’lia offers beautiful food and stunning cityscape views from its position on the 70th floor of SLS Dubai, however, what makes it stand out is not its location or its menu but its leadership team, which is entirely female-led.

 Helmed by Jordanian-Palestinian chef Sara Aqel, Fi’lia offers an authentic taste of Italian cookery.
 Based on the age-old concept of recipes being passed on from one generation to the next, the restaurant’s name ‘Fi’lia’ – taken from figlia, the Italian for ‘daughter’ – was born out of this intergenerational approach.
 A fitting title for putting a modern spin on traditional and much-loved Italian-Mediterranean dishes.

 Ask for a table close to the water for the ultimate Eauzone experience / ©Eauzone